MilesCranmer/SymbolicRegression.jl/docs/src/algorithms.md

 ### Mutation Acceptance

-Mutations are accepted probabilistically based on their impact on fitness:
+Mutations are accepted probabilistically based on their impact on cost:

 **Acceptance probability**: `P(accept) = exp(-(loss_new - loss_old)/(α × T))`